Deep Dive of OpenShift 4 Routers in On-Premise deployments

 The hostNetwork setting applies to the Kubernetes pods.
 When a pod is configured with hostNetwork: true, the applications running in such a pod can directly see the network interfaces of the host machine where the pod was started.
 An application that is configured to listen on all network interfaces will in turn be accessible on all network interfaces of the host machine.

-on OpenShift is a privileged operation.
-For these reasons, the host networking is not a good way to make your applications accessible from outside of the cluster.
+Creating a pod with hostNetwork: true on OpenShift is a privileged operation.
+For these reasons, host networking is not a good way to make your applications accessible from outside the cluster.

 Let’s check the OpenShift Routers created by the ingresscontroller then.